-Strengths The site is very well known locally; Good links with community groups; Local marketing of specific activities carried out in-house or by event organisers; Information items for park noticeboards; Use of social media channels to promote events and activities; Dedicated web page developed and active; Strong links with Council's Public Relations Team; Positive press releases to publicise achievements, activities and events in the park.
-Weaknesses No information leaflet specifically for the park; Lack of data on visitor numbers and characteristics of visitors; Lack of online presence (and limited marketing).
-Opportunities Encouraging local media to attend events in The Canch; Improve links with community groups to target funding opportunities; Developing the park's webpage; Collection of visitor data to identify annual visitor numbers and motivations for visiting; Enhance the marketing offer.
-Threats Limited financial resources; Withdrawal of corporate support.
+Strengths Weaknesses Opportunities Threats The site is very well known locally.
+Local marketing of specific activities carried out in-house or by event organisers.
+Information items for park noticeboards.
+Use of strong social media platforms to promote events and activities.
+Strong links with Council's Communications Team.
+Positive press releases to publicise achievements, activities and events in the park.
+No information leaflet specifically for the park.
+Lack of data on visitor numbers and characteristics of visitors.
+Updating the park's webpage on regular basis.
+Improve links with community groups and organisations to target funding opportunities.
+Collection of visitor data to identify annual visitor numbers and motivations for visiting.
+Enhance the marketing offer.
+Limited financial resources.
+Withdrawal of corporate support.

-SWOT ANALYSIS - MANAGEMENT
+SWOT Analysis - Management

-Strengths Regular input from an experienced, motivated management team; Good standards of grounds maintenance specified and monitored; Strong commitment to the restoration, development and maintenance of The Canch; Dedicated team following management plans and pursuing funding opportunities; Management Team motivated by achieving Green Flag status at The Canch since 2014; Partnership working; Strong management team; Single ownership/control; Low sickness levels amongst staff; Horticulture Apprenticeship Scheme.
-Weaknesses Achieving the aims of the present refurbishment and plan within the timescales; Limited community input Opportunities To develop regular school and other group use of the site; Establish on-site staffing rotas; Adjust maintenance to support the planned improvements to the landscape and facilities; To promote and market the site through Public Relations Team.
-Threats Cuts in revenue budget affecting management staffing; Decreased numbers of dedicated staff; Change in the political will and priorities.
+Strengths Weaknesses Opportunities Threats Regular input from an experienced, motivated management team.
+Good standards of grounds maintenance specified and monitored.
+Management Team motivated by achieving Green Flag status at The Canch since 2014.
+Partnership working.
+Horticulture Apprenticeship Scheme.
+Achieving the aims of the present refurbishment and plan within the timescales.
+Limited community input.
+To develop regular school and other group use of the site; Establish on-site staffing rotas.
+Adjust maintenance to support the planned improvements to the landscape and facilities.
+To promote and market the site through Public Relations Team.
+Cuts in revenue budget affecting management staffing.
+Decreased numbers of dedicated staff.
+Change in the political will and priorities.

-2.6 Environmental Performance Assessment
+Environmental Performance Assessment